CMC-lab/TranCIT/SECURITY.md

 ## Security Best Practices

-When using DCS in your research or production environments:
+When using TranCIT in your research or production environments:

 ### Data Handling
 - **Sensitive Data**: Be cautious when analyzing sensitive time series data